slowernews/wisdom-tldr/chapters/introduction.md

 It’s quite liberating to understand reality as a construction.

-> *'One of the keys to happiness is a bad memory.' -- Rita Mae Brown*

 happiness is not about positive thoughts. but every positive thought is based on a negative thought. happiness is about absense of desire! and embrace the presence on the present time.